Black-legged kittiwake: Adult plumage

 The adult is 37–41 cm in length with a wingspan of 91–105 cm and a body mass of 305–525 g.
 It has a white head and body, grey back, grey wings tipped solid black, black legs and a yellow bill.
 Occasional individuals have pinky-grey to reddish legs, inviting confusion with red-legged kittiwake.
 The inside of their mouth is also a characteristic feature of the species due to its rich red colour.
 Such red pigmentation is due to carotenoids pigments and vitamin A which have to be acquired through their diet.
-Studies show that integument coloration is associated with male's reproductive success.
-Such hypothesis would explain the behavior of couples greeting each other by opening their mouth and flashing their bright mouth it to their partner while vocalizing.
+Studies show that integument colour is associated with male's reproductive success.
+This hypothesis would explain the behaviour of couples greeting each other by opening their mouth and flashing their bright mouth it to their partner while calling.
 As their Latin name suggests, they only possess three toes since their hind toe is either extremely reduced or completely absent.
-The two subspecies being almost identical, R. tridactyla pollicaris is in general slightly larger than its counterpart R. tridactyle tridactyla.

-In winter, this species acquires a dark grey smudge behind the eye and a grey hind-neck collar.
-The bill also turns a dusky-olive color.
+In winter, the species acquires a dark grey smudge behind the eye and a grey hind-neck collar.
+The bill also turns a dusky-olive colour.

-Since kittiwakes winter at sea and rarely touch ground during this period, very little is known about their exact molting pattern.
+Kittiwakes are similar to most other gulls in their moulting pattern with one full moult and one partial moult each year.
+The full moult from summer to winter plumage though is very protracted, beginning as early as late May or June, and continuing through summer until completed by October, or rarely as late as the end of the year.
+Then in early spring, there is a partial moult (head and body feathers, but not the wing or tail feathers) from winter plumage to summer plumage in March to early April.

 Juvenile plumage

 At fledging, the juveniles differ from the adults in having a black 'W' band across the length of the wings and whiter secondary and primary feathers behind the black 'W', a black hind-neck collar and a black terminal band on the tail.
 They can also be identified due to their solid black bill.
 This plumage is a hatch-year plumage and will only remain for their first year.
 Kittiwakes obtain their mature plumage at 4 years old, but will gradually change their juvenile plumage over time until maturity is reached.
-A second-year juvenile resembles a hatch-year regarding the plumage, though the bill is no longer solid black but instead has a greenish color.
+A second-year juvenile resembles a hatch-year regarding the plumage, though the bill is no longer solid black but instead has a greenish colour.
 The black marking on the coverts and the tail is still visible.
-The black marking will only molt during their third year, where the black is no longer present on the coverts, but the grey smudge on the head remains.
+The black marking will only moult during their third year, where the black is no longer present on the coverts, but the grey smudge on the head remains.
 A third-year bird will also exhibit a small zone of bright yellow/orange at the base of its mostly greenish bill.
 It is only at four years old that the bill will reach an overall colour of bright yellow and complete its mature plumage.

 The old fisherman's name of "tarrock" for juvenile kittiwakes is still occasionally used.